 - example.com/: The homepage may, for example, display a list of countries to chose from and is defined as default page for users worldwide

 Alternatively, you can choose to send this reference through the HTTP-header.
 For this, please check out the example in our article: How should I handle my online-shop’s multilingual content?

 The x-default hreflang link attribute is currently only officially supported by Google and Yandex.

 In our hreflang guide for international SEO you will learn everything you need to know about the proper handling of Google and multilingual websites.
 Avoid duplicate content and learn how to properly use the hreflang link attribute.

-Video Explanation by Google on this topic
+Video Explanation by Google on x-default

 Expanding your site to more languages